khelanmodi/mongo-vs-code-bug-bash/README.md

 # MongoDB VS Code Bug Bash

+## Prerequisite
+To begin, if you do not already have a sample Cosmos DB for MongoDB (vCore) account, create one using the [Azure portal](aka.ms/tryvcore)

 ## Setup Instructions

 ### 1. **Install the Azure Cosmos DB for MongoDB vCore Extension**